Wang-Group-Emory/PhononDatabase/README.md

         c+=1
 ```
 - Line graphs
-  - These are useful for comparing two parameters usually to see how a specific parameter varies with doping.
   1. The script creates a folder for the figures to go into this makes finding the figures easy and organized.
     ```
     figfoldorigin = f'{rootdir}\\figure_folder'